Germany

 Bond.
 James Bond.

 Remember the 007 movies where Bond would strip off a wet suit or something revealing an impeccable tuxedo underneath?
-Then he’d stroll into a casino that looked nothing like the ones most of us have seen.
+Then he’d stroll into a casino… Read More »Bond.
+James Bond.

 Würzburg